AffanI03/AffanI03/README.md

 Knows how to use comments and discussions in pull requests. -DONE

 Documentation:
-Understands the importance of documenting repositories with a README and other documentation files.
-Good understanding of the markdown syntax (.md) used for README and other documentation (e.g., inserted titles, images, subsections, code blocks, …)
+Understands the importance of documenting repositories with a README and other documentation files. - DONE Good understanding of the markdown syntax (.md) used for README and other documentation (e.g., inserted titles, images, subsections, code blocks, …)